Health Data Protection and Governance under the Kenya–US Health Agreement

 VIEWPOINT, 17 December 2025

-Allan Maleche, Sharifah Sekalala, Timothy Wafula
+Allan Maleche, Sharifah Sekalala, and Timothy Wafula

-On 4 December 2025, Kenya and the United States signed a health cooperation framework aimed at “guiding collaboration to eliminate HIV, malaria, TB, and other emerging infectious diseases; strengthen Kenya’s health system toward self-reliance; and advance US interests abroad, including strengthening the US–Kenya partnership.”[1]
+On December 4, 2025, Kenya and the United States signed a health cooperation framework aimed at “guiding collaboration to eliminate HIV, malaria, TB, and other emerging infectious diseases; strengthen Kenya’s health system toward self-reliance; and advance US interests abroad, including strengthening the US–Kenya partnership.”[1]
 This was the first bilateral agreement signed as part of the Trump administration’s Make America Healthy Again campaign.[2]
 While the Kenya-US agreement is framed as beneficial to both governments in detecting, preventing, and responding to emerging and existing infectious disease threats, the extensive data sharing obligations raise fundamental human rights questions on data protection, privacy, consent, accountability, and state responsibility with regard to the realisation of the right to health.

-Data sharing, especially around surveillance, always raises concerns that health data could be used to discriminate against marginalised groups and exclude them from gaining access to health care.[4]
+Data sharing, especially around surveillance, always raises concerns that health data could be used to discriminate against marginalized groups and exclude them from gaining access to health care.[4]
 These anxieties were amplified in the COVID-19 pandemic when digital health data was used to promote discriminatory processes against migrants, LGBTQ populations, and homeless people.[5]
 Digital health data also risks being securitized in a way that exceeds public health objectives.
 During the COVID-19 pandemic, the governments of Israel, Kenya, Mexico, and Turkey, amongst others, reportedly used COVID-19 data to analyse private communications under the guise of contact tracing.[6]

 Data sharing implications of the Kenya–US agreement